zeek/zeek/scripts/policy/frameworks/files/detect-MHR.zeek.rst

    File types to attempt matching against the Malware Hash Registry.

-.. bro:id:: TeamCymruMalwareHashRegistry::match_sub_url
+.. zeek:id:: TeamCymruMalwareHashRegistry::match_sub_url

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``"https://www.virustotal.com/en/search/?query=%s"``

    The Match notice has a sub message with a URL where you can get more information about the file.
 The %s will be replaced with the SHA-1 hash of the file.

-.. bro:id:: TeamCymruMalwareHashRegistry::notice_threshold
+.. zeek:id:: TeamCymruMalwareHashRegistry::notice_threshold

-   :Type: :bro:type:`count`
+   :Type: :zeek:type:`count`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``10``

    The malware hash registry runs each malware sample through several